OllamaTool

 from grafi.tools.llms.impl.ollama_tool import OllamaTool

-from grafi.common.models.message import Message
+from grafi.models.message import Message

 # Create the tool